2023 Budget

 Why the extra cost for development approval process $403,372;dcc bylaw update $150,000,zoning bylaw update $77,000, what is money for and is this not done in house?
 Also what and where is $3,111,530 going to be spent on with the new composting project ?
 Is this not already in place at the dump and run by CSRD and will this be a one time cost or an increased yearly cost ?
 The two graphs should equal 100% added them up and one is 98% the other 101% ,minor details but accuracy should be a priority as well as open, honest facts that must be available to our council and community as a whole and proper public consultation must dominate the narrative always.
 Thanks for the info and please answer the questions submitted.
 Daren

-Daren asked about 1 year ago
+Daren asked over 1 year ago

 Development Approvals Process $403,372 - This project is predominately grant funded, however the City is providing matching funds of $75,000.
 This project includes a review of the City’s development approval procedures and recommendations for improvements.
 This includes zoning amendments, servicing bylaw update, development finance workshop, GIS/Software improvements, development approvals / delegation bylaw, information materials.
 The benefits of the project include improving and streamline the development approvals process with the City.
 Applications are processed more quickly with clearer requirements / procedures for applicants to follow and for staff to administer.
 This is aligned with Council priority of organizational resilience as well as direction from the province regarding local planning approvals.
 As part of the original grant submission, the City committed to matching funds for several of the elements of the project as well as internal staff time.
 Current staff have reviewed those original commitments and reduced where applicable and ensured that the City’s commitment to the grant is predominately in the form of in-kind time from internal staff resources.